 Health and safety is also an important aspect of our uniform, including appropriate footwear, and students are expected to dress appropriately for work in practical subjects e.g. Science, Home Economics, Technical Studies and Physical Education/Sport..
 Protective clothing, jewellery and the protection of hair need to be considered.

-The local supermarket provides a lunch service to the students at Quorn Area School.
-Students place their orders in the class lunch boxes each morning, from where orders are taken to the supermarket and returned to the school in time for lunch.
-Each student must place his or her order on the form provided, together with the money in a snap lock bag or envelope.
-Students are not to leave school grounds and make their own way to the supermarket for lunch unless parent consent is given.
+The local takeaway shop provides a lunch service to the students at Quorn Area School.
+Students place their orders at the front office Wednesday, Thursday and Friday mornings, from where orders are collected by the takeaway shop and returned to the school in time for lunch.
+Each student must place his or her order on the form provided, together with the money in a snap-lock bag or envelope.
+Students are not to leave school grounds and make their own way to the shop for lunch unless parent consent is given.

 Assessment for learning is an integral part of our teaching program.
 We plan for assessment when we develop our teaching and learning activities.
 The major purpose of assessment is to improve student learning through the information and experiences that students, teachers and parents gain from the variety of assessment strategies used.